L3- Molecular and Cellular Biology

 Professional integration

-The vast majority of students graduating from this program go on to study for a Master's degree or an engineering school.
+The vast majority of students graduating from this program continue their studies in a master's program or engineering school.

 Read more